C2Talon/c2t_megg_relayCombat/README.md

 ## Installation

-How to install depends on if `fight.ash` is modified by another script or not.
+How to install depends on if `fight.ash` in the `relay` folder is modified by another script or not.

-### No other script modifies `fight.ash`
+### If no other script modifies `fight.ash`:

-If you do not have another script that modifies `fight.ash` in the `relay` folder, this can be installed via the KoLmafia CLI:
+The only thing that need to be done is install it from the KoLmafia CLI if no other script modifies `fight.ash`:
 * `git checkout https://github.com/C2Talon/c2t_megg_relayCombat.git master`

-### Other scripts modify `fight.ash`
+### If other scripts modify `fight.ash`:

 Manual edits will be required if `fight.ash` is modified by another script.
 The `dep` branch can be used to install a version of this that does not have its own `fight.ash` file as follows:
 * `git checkout https://github.com/C2Talon/c2t_megg_relayCombat.git dep`